 Kids Skate Free Deal

-Similar to the bowling program, this deal lets kids skate free through the end of June at participating roller rinks.
+Similar to the bowling program, this deal lets kids skate free through the summer at participating roller rinks.
 It's only available on certain days of the week and days vary by location.
 To check out the dates at a center near you, go to kidsskatefree.com.

 In my book (pun intended!), the only thing better than a book is a free book.
 Which is why my family always participates in summer reading programs through Barnes and Noble.

 For some educational but free summer fun, kids can read 8-10 books and get a paperback book absolutely free!

 Barnes and Noble - Every year, Barnes and Noble lets kids in grades 1-6 read any 8 books and bring in a completed form to the store to receive a free book.
 They'll be able to choose from over a dozen popular paperback titles.
 The program runs the end of May through the start of September.
 For all the Barnes and Noble summer reading program details, go to www.bn.com and type "summer reading program" in the search box.

 Chuck E. Cheese - Download a Chuck E. Cheese reading calendar log, have your child read every day for two weeks, and they can get 10 free tokens.
 It's good for all year (one reading log per student per day).
 Go to their website to download the log.

 Half Off Books - Half Off Books offers a $5 Back-to-School Bucks reward to kids ages 14 and under when they read 300 minutes.

 Sound too hard?
 Actually, it's doable if you read just 15 minutes each day!
 Unfortunately, they don't have locations in Virginia, but maybe they'll have one where you're on vacation or where Grandma lives?
 Go to halfoffbooks.com.